hargoniX/master/thesis/thesis.typ

 SAT and invokes a SAT solver to search for counterexamples.
 The SAT solver can then search for inputs with invariants more directly, rather than relying on random generation to eventually find them.

-In this thesis I describe the first finite model finding approach, integrated with a dependently typed theorem prover, namely Lean.
+In this thesis I describe the first finite model finding approach that is integrated with a dependently typed theorem prover, namely Lean.
 The core contribution is the reduction of a practically relevant fragment of Lean to the input logic of Nitpick's spiritual successor, Nunchaku @nunchakudtt.
 First I describe the general idea behind the reduction in @sect_reduct.